 Scope and syllabus

-The two courses can be taken independently or to complement each other.
 The main aim is to relate the structures of language to their functions so that these can be identified and coopted by the student to aid them in their English, especially in writing.
 While being especially designed to help those with weak grammar, those with higher level grammar in general English should also benefit from how structures can be used in particular ways in academic English.

 Elsworth, S. Walker, E. (2008), Grammar Practice: Upper Intermediate.
 Pearson, Longman. (general English)